TykTechnologies/tyk-demo/README.md

 The `dashboard-sso` container is set up to provide a Dashboard using SSO.
 It works in conjunction with the Identity Broker and Okta to enable this.

-If you go to http://localhost:3001 it will redirect you to the Okta login page, where you can use these credentials to log in:
+If you go to SSO-enabled Dashboard http://localhost:3001 it will redirect you to the Okta login page, where you can use these credentials to log in:

+  - Admin user:
-Username: `dashboard.admin@example.org`
+    - Username: `dashboard.admin@example.org`
+    - Password: `Abcd1234`
+  - Read-only user:
+    - Username: `dashboard.readonly@example.org`
+    - Password: `Abcd1234`
+  - Default user: (lowest permissions)
+    - Username: `dashboard.default@example.org`
-Password: `Abcd1234`
+    - Password: `Abcd1234`

 This will redirect back to the Dashboard, using a temporary session created via the Identity Broker and Dashboard SSO API.

+Functionality is based on the `division` attribute of the Okta user profile and ID token.
+The value of which is matched against the `UserGroupMapping` property of the `tyk-dashboard` Identity Broker profile.